vegaprotocol/documentation/versioned_docs/version-v0.50.2/node-operators/network-restarts.md

 One of the validators will now need to update the [genesis file](https://github.com/vegaprotocol/networks/blob/master/mainnet1/genesis.json) with the following information:
 - The new start date of the network
 - The new network ID

-- Load the checkpoint data into the genesis file.
+You'll then need to load the checkpoint data into the genesis file.

-To load the checkpoint in the genesis file you can:
+To load the checkpoint in the genesis file use the following command:
 ```
 vega genesis load_checkpoint --checkpoint-path="/path/to/checkpoint/file" --genesis-file="/path/to/genesis/file"
 ```